MoAkram/WikiSpider/README.md

 This script uses Scrapy for the crawling functions and beacutifulsoap for component manipulation funtions.

-To run this script you should have Scrapy and Pythom 3+ installed, I utilized Anaconda for both installations, though any other method should sufficient.
+To run this script you should have Scrapy and Pythom 3+ installed, I utilized Anaconda for both installations, though any other method should be sufficient.

 To run the script simply go to the script directory and run the below command: scrapy runspider spider.py -a start_url="https://en.wikipedia.org/wiki/Special:Random"